-As a result of our stringent criteria, the Fund is comprised of 60 stocks, ranging in market capitalization from $200 million to $400 billion.
-As of December 31, 2017, the Fund had a median market cap of approximately $5.5 billion and an average market cap of $39.7 billion.
+As a result of our stringent criteria, the Fund is comprised of stocks ranging in market capitalization from $250 million to over $1trillion.
+As of December 31, 2020, the Fund had a median market cap of approximately $19 billion and an average market cap of $139 billion.

 Would you please discuss why the Fund holds just 60 stocks?

 We hold 60 companies as we aim to provide a balance of returns, diversification, and volatility.
 In our extensive analysis of past performance, we believe that maintaining a fairly concentrated portfolio gives investors the best opportunity to outperform the overall Technology sector while potentially limiting downside risk.

 CIO Year in Review: Why Long-Term Investors Remain BullishRyan C. Kelley, CFAChief Investment Officer and Portfolio Manager

 Chief Investment Officer, Ryan Kelley, summarizes a look back over a volatile 2022 and reinforces that time in the market can smooth out the choppy markets, and he believes the outlook for U.S. stocks remains positive.

 CIO Mid-Year Review: Keeping a Long-Term PerspectiveRyan C. Kelley, CFAChief Investment Officer and Portfolio Manager

 Ryan Kelley, CIO of Hennessy Funds, provides his mid-year review and outlook on what lies ahead, emphasizing a long-term perspective.

 CIO Mid-year Outlook: "Punctuated Equilibrium"Ryan C. Kelley, CFAChief Investment Officer and Portfolio Manager